State park: History

 The title of oldest state park in the United States is claimed by Niagara Falls State Park in New York, established in 1885.
-However several public parks previously or currently maintained at the state level pre-date it.
+Several public parks previously or currently maintained at the state level pre-date it.
 Indian Springs State Park has been operated continuously by the state of Georgia as a public park since 1825, although it did not gain the title "State Park" until 1931.
 In 1864 Yosemite Valley and Mariposa Grove were ceded by the federal government to California until Yosemite National Park was proclaimed in 1890.
 In 1878 Wisconsin set aside a vast swath of its northern forests as "The State Park" but, needing money, sold most of it to lumber companies within 20 years.
+Mackinac National Park was established in 1875 as the second U.S. national park before being converted to a state park in 1895.
 The first state park with the designation of "state park" was Itasca State Park in Minnesota, established in 1891.

 Many state park systems date to the 1930s, when around 800 state parks (and several national ones) across the country were developed with assistance from federal job-creation programs like the Civilian Conservation Corps and Works Progress Administration.

+On February 24, 2025, Google said that it would change all parks labelled "state parks" in Canada to "provincial parks" on Google Maps.
+This issue predated the Trump administration but gained attention after Trump stated that he would like Canada to become the 51st state.